Art Gallery Lighting Guide

-- The type of artwork for instance, canvas, glass, oils or illustrations
+- The type of artwork and how it is mounted and framed, for instance, paintings and oils on canvas, photographs behind glass or illustrations

 - The artwork colourings